Chichester Wedding Photographer

 What are the differences between all these different styles?

 Fine Art Photography

 Just as with photography of a photojournalistic style, fine art photographers don’t normally take that many shots that are of a traditional nature.
 Events, people and elements are photographed with a more artistic approach, with the use of various lighting techniques.
-Typically, a fine art photographer in Chichester is highly skilled at creating and staging photos that are artistic and beautifully full of drama, applying filters to photos during editing, including often using monochrome conversions.
+Typically, a fine art photographer is highly skilled at creating and staging photos that are artistic and beautifully full of drama, applying filters to photos during editing, including often using monochrome conversions.

 Vintage Style Photography